Ep. 17: Even Though We’re Adults vol. 1 by Takako Shimura

 Anyway, we’re not gonna spoil the author’s note here, there’s already a lot of excerpts.
 Just go ahead and buy this book!
 It’s such a good book and we all loved it.

 We talk a lot about Furuya’s work here.
-The book that Reverend Dust is referencing is My Dear Marie, which is in a number of languages (French, Spanish, Italian) but no, sadly it’s not in English.
+The book that Reverend Dust is referencing is The Music of Marie, which is in a number of languages (French, Spanish, Italian) but no, sadly it’s not in English.
 And it should probably be, but it’s clearly not up to me.

 Meanwhile, Usamaru Furuya.
 Really interesting creator, and works very much in the tradition of Ero Guro Nansensu, popularized by Edogawa Rampo, and maintained by Suehiro Maruo.
 If you liked The Strange Tale of Panorama Island last week, his work might be up your alley!